mflova/mflova-coding-guidelines/python/general.md

 - Mutable: list, set and dict.

-**Caution:** When setting the default arguments of a function, remember that these are not assigned every time the function is called, but when the function is defined.
+**Caution:** When setting the default arguments of a function, remember that these are not assigned every time the function is called, but when the function is defined (module imported).
 Due to this, doing:

 ```python